FED-Republic/magento2-material-design-icons/README.md

  Google Material design icons adaptation for Magento 2
  Version: 0.01

- Created by Victor Slivinsky 07.08.2016
+ Created by Victor Slivinsky
+ 07.08.2016

  This lib extend default Google Material icons lib.
+Just copy web folder to your Magento 2 Theme folder and add to imports "_material-design-icons.less" file.
  I have implemented 2 extra variants of  usage Material design icons:

  1 - Individual usage.
 Allows set icons as ":before" element for any page element.